Alexis-Varin/RightCIBERSORTxTools/README.md

 The Seurat object, an estimation of the Reference Matrix size in MB and a suggestion of the number of cells to downsample.
-If downsample = TRUE, the Seurat object will instead be downsampled to the suggested number of cells.
+If downsample = TRUE, the Seurat object will be downsampled to the suggested number of cells.

 ### Example